-Pascaline Chappart holds a PhD in sociology.
-Her research interests include deportation policies and practices, the impacts of externalization of border control and asylum.
+Pascaline Chappart holds a PhD in sociology and her research interests include deportation policies and practices, the impacts of externalization of border control and asylum.
 She was previously a postdoctoral researcher at IRD – Urmis (Paris Diderot University) working on the processes of bordering and the reconfiguration of contemporary migrations they produce in Niger and in Mexico.
 She is currently conducting investigations on European deportation charter flights within the framework of the project ‘Air Deportation’ coordinated by William Walters (Carleton University, Canada).

-Chappart will be working at the Center for Women and Gender Research at the University of Bergen from 1 November in close collaboration with Professor Christine M. Jacobsen.
+Chappart is affiliated with the Center for Women and Gender Research at the University of Bergen and works in close collaboration with Professor Christine M. Jacobsen, who is a WP4 co-leader.
 As part of WP4, she will participate in the mapping of the ground level actors that are involved in the reception of migrants and asylum seekers in Marseille (France).
 This ethnographic fieldwork scrutinizes the multifaceted concept of vulnerability through its various understandings and puts into question its effects on the practices of (non)assistance.

 Nicolette Busuttil is a PhD candidate in the Department of Law, Queen Mary University of London where she researches States’ obligations arising under EU law towards migrants with disabilities, particularly those with mental healthcare needs.
 Her doctoral thesis, ‘To Protect, Tolerate or Expel?
 Protection Obligations Towards Migrants with Mental Healthcare Needs Facing Removal’ explores a disability-sensitive interpretation of the non-refoulement obligation, by drawing on the contribution of the UN Convention on the Rights of Persons with Disabilities to the EU fundamental rights regime.
 Nicolette is also a Visiting Lecturer in International & European Refugee Law at the University of Westminster, a Senior Teaching Fellow in Law at the School of Oriental & African Studies (SOAS), and a Research Affiliate of the Refugee Law Initiative.

-Busuttil is involved in PROTECT’s Work Package 2, which studies the legal impacts of the Global Compacts on Migrants and Refugees, which is co-led by Elspeth Guild and the Queen Mary University of London.
+Busuttil is involved in PROTECT’s Work Package 2, which studies the legal impacts of the Global Compacts on Migrants and Refugees and is co-led by Elspeth Guild from the Queen Mary University of London.